MarioCarrion/todo-api-microservice-example/README.md

 ## Docker Containers

-Please notice in order to run this project locally you need to run a programs in advance, if you use Docker please refer to the concrete instructions in [`docs/`](docs/) for more details.
+Please notice in order to run this project locally you need to run a few programs in advance, if you use Docker please refer to the concrete instructions in [`docs/`](docs/) for more details.